October 16, 2014 –

 The event was a creative way to generate awareness about family violence during National Domestic Violence Awareness month in October and to also highlight the Prairie Band Potawatomi Nation’s commitment to ending violence in native communities.

-Other domestic violence events previously held on the reservation this month included the Walk a Mile in Their Mocs event held October 4 in Prairie Peoples Park and a Purple Challenge for all employees to wear purple during the month to win a prize.
+Other domestic violence events previously held this month included the Walk a Mile in Their Mocs event held October 4 in Prairie Peoples Park and a Purple Challenge for all employees to wear purple during the month to win a prize.
 Tribal Victim Services is also sponsoring a movie night next Saturday and will round out the month with Trunk or Treat Nov.
 1.